akosnikhazy/twitter-follower-list/README.md

 ## The more you know:

 	These days Twitter hides your padlock followers you do not follow back.
 So they will be not in the list.
-You can see those on mobil.
+You can see those on mobile.

 ## Setup